How It All Started

 I remained an undiagnosed writer until stories began revealing themselves to me.
 Soon I conjured flawed characters navigating the social restrictions of their era.
 I unlatched the door to my imagination and said, “Come inside.
 You are home.”

 Gwen Tuinman was born and raised in rural Ontario, and now resides on an urban homestead in Whitby, near Toronto.
-She graduated from Trent University with a B.A. in Psychology and from Brock University with a B.A. in Education.
+She graduated from Trent University with a B.A. focused on psychology and from Brock University with a B.A. in Education.
 Gwen is the creator of The Wild Nellies, a collective of diverse womxn creatives whose events raise awareness and funds for charities that help women escaping domestic abuse.
 In 2019, The Denise House/Sedna Women’s Shelter and Support Services recognized Gwen as a Woman of Courage.
 She is also a member of The Writers’ Community of Durham Region and The Brooklin Poetry Society.
 The Last Hoffman is her first novel.